Bear Hibernation…

 Scientific research indicates that the main purpose of hibernation in bears is to reduce the number of calories burned when food is scarce rather than a response to the frigid temperature.

-Despite the intense cold that surrounds them, bears burn less than half as many calories during their winter sleep as they do when active in the summer months and do just fine living off their fat reserves.
+Bear Hibernation: Despite the intense cold that surrounds them, bears burn less than half as many calories during their winter sleep as they do when active in the summer months and do just fine living off their fat reserves.

 Soon snow will blanket the high country and the bears will sleep, awaiting spring.
 Native American tribal legends tell of bears sucking their paws in the den to sustain themselves during the winter.

-William Wood (New England’s Prospect, 1634) reported, “In the winter, [bears] take themselves to the clefts of rocks…to shelter them from the cold; and food being scant in those cold and hard times, they live only by sleeping and sucking their paws, which kept them as fat as they are in Summer.”
+William Wood (New England’s Prospect, 1634) reported, “In the winter, [bears] take themselves to the clefts of rocks…to shelter them from the cold.
+And food being scant in those cold and hard times, they live only by sleeping and sucking their paws, which kept them as fat as they are in Summer.”

 Bears in northern latitudes shed their foot pads during late winter and may sometimes lick their feet and devour portions of the shed pads.
 The re-grown pads are often very tender and a bear’s feet may crack and bleed when the animal first leaves the den.